 The company has a broad patent portfolio relating to high-aspect ratio silicon materials and the use of such materials in lithium-ion batteries.

-The company is providing material, coated anodes and cells under Material Evaluation Agreements to major battery and automotive companies, in addition to a collaboration with a major global automotive OEM to optimise its battery technology for use in electric vehicles.
+Nexeon targets the automotive and consumer electronics sectors as early adopters of its technology and has established relationships with global manufacturers in these sectors.
+The company is providing materials, coated anodes and cells under Material Evaluation Agreements to major battery companies, in addition to collaboration with major global OEMs. to optimise its battery technology for use in electric vehicles.

 Nexeon's technology is based on work carried out by Emeritus Professor Mino Green at the Department of Electrical and Electronic Engineering at Imperial College London.